 A bigger muscle is a stronger one, so lifting in rep ranges that stimulate muscle growth is the most efficient way to gain general strength.
 Doing big compound lifts is an important part of developing full-body strength, but unless you compete in powerlifting, there’s no need to specifically train your 1-rep max strength.

-Are 5×5 Routines Good for Gaining Size?
+Are 5×5 Routines Good for Gaining Muscle Mass?

 In the latest issue of Monthly Applications in Strength Sport, Greg Nuckols said that he suspects that sets of 3–5 reps aren’t as good at stimulating muscle growth as moderate-rep sets, but that they’re not that far off, either.
 We don’t necessarily need to do twice as many sets, but we might need to do a couple of extra sets.